Lokesh Sambhvani - Refillable

 We collaborated with an alcoholic beverage company that faced the problem of delivering alcohol at social events.
 Putting alcohol in paper cups spoils the customer experience.

-In the first event with them, we provided reusable plastic cups and observed that 75 percent of people reused the cups.
-However, we got the feedback that people who consumed one type of beverage in a cup will not reuse the same cup for another type of beverage, for example, a cup used for beer will not be reused for gin or whiskey.
+In the first event with them, we provided reusable plastic cups and observed that 75 percent of people reused them.
+However, we got the feedback that people who consumed one type of beverage in a cup will not reuse the same cup for another; for example, a cup used for beer will not be reused for gin or whiskey.

-In another event, we added a washing aspect at the site, where we collected the cups, washed them, and made them available to be used again, which further increase the reuse.
+In another event, we added a washing aspect at the site, where we collected the cups, washed them, and made them available to be used again, which further increased the reuse.

 Unfortunately, in 2020, due to lockdowns and covid, we decided to scale down the Cupable business and look at other sectors.

-Customers were to use the product and once it was empty, return the bottles for a refill.
-We saw a good response for this model, where more than 65 percent of consumers were returning the bottle for a refill.
+Customers were to use the product and return the bottles for a refill once it was empty.
+We saw a good response for this model, where more than 65 percent of consumers returned the bottle for a refill.

-However, there was a logistic challenge involved in this process of collecting the bottles, cleaning, refilling, and again delivering.
-Then we thought to do the refills at the customer’s doorstep and that’s how our first Refillable truck was introduced on May 2021.
+However, a logistic challenge involved collecting the bottles, cleaning, refilling, and delivering them again.
+Then we thought to do the refills at the customer’s doorstep, and that’s how our first Refillable truck was introduced on May 2021.

-Therefore our entire journey to this stage is more than 4 years in the making and is filled with many learnings.
+Therefore our entire journey to this stage is over four years in the making and is filled with many learnings.

 Can you explain how Refillable works for consumers?

-The Refillable Store is a new way of consumption, where consumers can get the same product they use without the plastic packaging.
+The Refillable Store is a new way of consumption where consumers can get the same product without plastic packaging.

-We are trying to create a complete ecosystem such that it becomes convenient for the customers.
+We are trying to create a complete ecosystem that becomes convenient for the customers.

 Is the service delivered only by Trucks?